walterxie/TraceR/examples/Pipeline.md

 ## Step 2: selecting valid results

-We need to select 100 results where the ESS of every parameters are
-guaranteed \>= 200 in this step.
+We need to select 100 results where the ESSs of every parameters are guaranteed \>= 200 in this step.

 We start from the first 100, and check ESS.
 If any ESS is not enough,